rillki/humble-benchmarks/fishers-exact-test/README.md

 ## Suggestions, questions and improvement proposals

-If you have any questions, suggestions and/or imporovement proposals feel free to create an issue or contact me via my [email](rill.ki@yahoo.com).
+If you have any questions, suggestions and/or imporovement proposals feel free to create an issue or contact me via my email: rill.ki@yahoo.com

 If you would like to propose a future benchmark topic, then check out the topic submission [guideline](../Topic%20submission%20guideline.md).